 Well, there is little debate on the number one reason why anyone should collect wine corks: It means opening and finishing a new bottle of wine, which is one of those divine moments in life when our heads misalign and all is right in the world.
 Isn’t a bottle of wine just the smoothest, sweetest way to share an evening with the one you love, with an old friend, with a stranger?
-It’s a human connector and inhibitions lubricator and, wow, doesn’t it taste just grand.
+It’s a human connector and inhibitions lubricator, and wow, doesn’t it taste just grand.

 But, we shouldn’t digress.
 The idea isn’t why we should be producing more used wine corks but rather why we should be keeping those we just effortlessly come by.
-No one really needs a reason to drink more wine, but perhaps we could use a little incentive for not tossing the corks (or bottles) afterward.
+No one needs a reason to drink more wine, but perhaps we could use a little incentive for not tossing the corks (or bottles) afterward.
 Wine corks are super handy, crafty collateral damage from fueling our beverage habits, so we should be sure to save them.

 Record the date on the cork with a marker, or for those with more artistic talent, go for something more creative.
 Twist a tiny eyebolt into the end of the cork and put a key ring on it.
 How nice would it be to receive such a simple, honest gesture, to know somebody wants to commemorate a special moment shared.
 What an honor!

 - Try a red wine and chocolate pairing for those romantic nights.

 Personalized stamps could go in many directions.
 For those wine connoisseurs with children, they could have an extensive, entertaining selection of shapes, letters, numbers, and whatever else, or for adults into that sort of thing (no judgment here), this could make for some cool keepsakes.

 Carve the round end of the wine cork so that the shape that is to be transferred remains raised.
 Then, buy yourself an ink pad, or many if getting colorful is your game, and start a-stamping.
 For those into craftiness, this is a great way to make a signature marker, something more interesting and less pretentious than a signature, for all the things you do.